-Employees become eligible to participate in the profit sharing feature of the Plan one year following their initial date of employment or attainment of age 21, whichever is later.
+Employees become eligible to participate in the Plan one year following their initial date of employment or attainment of age 21, whichever is later.
 Once an employee is eligible, in order to receive a profit sharing contribution for any Plan year, the employee must be employed by Coach on the last day of the Plan year.
-In addition, employees are required to work a minimum of 750 hours during the Plan year if the participant is a part time employee or 1,000 hours during the Plan year if the participant is an intern, temporary or seasonal employee.
+In addition, a part time employee is required to work a minimum of 750 hours and an intern, temporary or seasonal employee is required to work 1,000 hours during the Plan year to be eligible for a profit sharing contribution.